mattmag/RedEye/README.md

     For major code blocks, RedEye avoids vomiting the rainbow into your eyes, yet it doesn't resort to unhelpful monochromatic text either.
 Subtle variations in the base color provide just enough contrast to distinguish between in line operations.

 - **Faded Comments with XML Comments Support**\
     Comments are faint to avoid pulling focus from the code.
 As large comment blocks usually precede method and class definitions, their style furthers the goal of visually separating major code structures.
-Also, C#'s XML comments are supported to help aid with formatting and syntax.
+Also, C#'s XML comments are supported to help with formatting and syntax.

 ## Language Support